 When you accept a Job Offer at Puget Sound, you agree with this student acceptance statement: "I have read and will comply with the employment responsibilities referenced below, as well as department-specific work expectations provided by my supervisor.
 I accept this Job Offer with the understanding that I am responsible to monitor my earnings and to not exceed my Earnings Limit."

 Student staff members perform essential services for the university community.
 Your acceptance of a campus Job Offer is a commitment to perform your duties in the manner agreed upon by you and your supervisor, and affirms that you understand and accept the university's student employment policies.
 Responsibilities and procedures include the following:

 Before you are authorized to begin work as a university employee, you must complete the Federal I-9 form and submit it to Career and Employment Services (CES).
 Your employment may be terminated if CES does not receive this form.

 To be paid, please also complete the payroll Direct Deposit form and Federal W-4 form.
 If you do not complete a W-4 form, the Payroll Office will use standard default deductions.
-(Campus earnings, both work-study and nonwork-study, are considered taxable income.)
+(Campus earnings are considered taxable income.)

 When you log in to PeopleSoft HR, you will be able to access your Job & Earnings screen, which lists the amount remaining to earn as of the most recent payroll.
 The information is provided to assist you and your supervisor with tracking the progress of your earnings.
 Note: The Hours and Amount Remaining are updated twice a month with each Payroll process, and reflect hours worked and paid during the previous pay period—usually ending on the 6th and 21st of the month.
 Totals are updated each Payday and do not include hours you’ve worked since your last paycheck.